martinloesethjensen/luckywheel/README.md

 # luckywheel
-A demo on a spinning wheel
+A demo on a spinning wheel that can spin clockwise and counter clockwise.